anandsoni11/anandsoni11.github.io/_posts/2016-7-16-learnings.markdown

 ---
 layout: post
-title: One year.
+title: "One year.
 Such legacy.
-Much learning
+Much learning"
 date: 2016-7-16
 description:
-image: /assets/images/placeholder-10.jpg
+image: assets/images/8.jpg
 author: Anand Soni
-tags:
+tags: [Learnings, Professional]
-  - Learnings
-  - Professional
+featured: false
+hidden: false
+categories: [ Life Lessons, Corporate Life ]
 ---
 It all started (almost) a year ago, in August 2015.
 I was about to graduate and had decided to start my career with Intuit India (as a software engineer).
 Moving out from college to the (professional) world was momentous.
 It is metaphorical to a kid starting school with a clean slate in his bag, after a few years of playfulness and utter learning at home!